anuj120377/GenreFy-Music-Genre-Classification/README.md

 I wanted to see if I could get solid accuracy using classical ML models, just by working smart with the features.

 # My Approach
-Feature Extraction: I focused on extracting handcrafted audio features like:
+Feature Extraction: I focused on using extracted handcrafted audio features like:
 MFCCs (Mel-frequency cepstral coefficients)
 Chroma features
 Spectral contrast